-With support for Windows® Connect Now (WCN), configuring the wireless settings is easier than ever before.
-WCN allows you to run the Wireless Network Setup Wizard from Windows XP and transfer the wireless settings to the DSM-320RD using a USB thumbdrive.
+With support for Windows® Connect Now, configuring the wireless settings is easier than ever before.
+With Windows® Connect Now you can run the Wireless Network Setup Wizard from Windows® XP and transfer the wireless settings to the DSM-520 using a USB thumbdrive.
+USB Direct playback is also available through the DSM-520, simply insert your USB thumbdrive or hard drive and access media files.
+The USB connector is located on the front panel, which allows for easy access to music, photos, and videos stored on removable USB flash drives or hard drives.

-The DSM-320RD adheres to the Universal Plug-&-Play AV specification and allows it to communicate with other UPnP AV media devices.
-The DSM-320RD is part of Microsoft's PlaysforSure logo program that ensures the compatibility of the device with Windows Media Protected Audio files.
+The DSM-520 adheres to the Universal Plug-&-Play AV specification allowing it to communicate with other UPnP AV media devices.
+The DSM-520 is part of Microsoft's PlaysforSure logo program that ensures the compatibility of the device with Windows Media® Protected Audio and Video files.